Skip to main content

 Big Green Egg MiniMax

-First of all, we loved the way our food tasted after being cooked on the Big Green Egg MiniMax.
+First of all, we love the way our food tastes after cooking on the Big Green Egg MiniMax.
 It’s everything we love about the larger Big Green Eggs, just in miniature form!

-These kamado-style grills use charcoal but have thick, ceramic sides that store a ton of heat, radiating that energy very efficiently as you cook.
-It had the best temperature control of any charcoal grill we tested.
+These Kamado-style grills use charcoal but have thick ceramic sides that store a ton of heat.
+This radiates energy for very efficient cooking.
+It has the best temperature control of any charcoal grill we tested.

 That being said, this is not a portable grill; I had to ask for help to move the 76-pound grill!
-It’s also much smaller than the other grills, fitting about four burgers, and it’s significantly more expensive, too.
-Since the ceramic construction takes a long time to cool down, we wouldn’t recommend this model for tailgating, but it would be a great fit on a small backyard patio where it wouldn’t have to be moved often.
+It’s also much smaller than the other grills.
+It only fits about four burgers, and it’s significantly more expensive.

 Pros